 The following is an annotated example of some trivial programs written in BASIC.
-It shows simple editing of a series of program statements in conversational mode and the loading and running of programs using BATCH mode concepts.
+In shows simple editing of a series of program statements in conversational mode and the loading and running of programs using BATCH mode concepts.
 The use of the BASIC FILE, NEW, LIST and LOAD commands is also illustrated.
 User input is underlined.

-OK, BASIC GO >10 REM START BASIC is invoked and a simple >20 PRINT 'AARDVAARK' program is typed in by the user >30 END FILE 'AARD' To save this program as a file NEW To clear program storage area >30 PRINT 'SYZYGY' >40 END < Typing a new program >FILE 'SYZYGY' To exit from BASIC >QUIT 🧲 OK, ...
-OK, BASIC GO >LOAD 'AARD' At a later time BASIC is entered and >LOAD SYZYGY' the filed programs are loaded >LIST 4 -To list the contents of the program REM START 10 PRINT 'AARDVAARK' storage area.
-20 30 PRINT 'SYZYGY' 40 END -To execute program >RUN 🔶 AARDVAARK SYZYGY Output from user program END AT LINE 40
+OK, BASIC GO BASIC is invoked and a simple >10 REM START >20 PRINT 'AARDVAARK' program is typed in by the user >30 END FILE 'AARD' To save this program as a file NEW To clear program storage area >30 PRINT 'SYZYGY' >FILE 'SYZYGY' OK, ...
+OK, BASIC GO >LOAD 'AARD' At a later time BASIC is entered and >LOAD 'SYZYGY' the filed programs are loaded >LIST --To list the contents of the program REM START PRINT 'AARDVAARK' storage area.
+10 20 PRINT 'SYZYGY' 30 40 END -To execute program >RUN 🔶 AARDVAARK SYZYGY Output from user program END AT LINE 40 >